 - The brands that you have worked for.
 The brands that we are talking about can actually be seen in your professional work experiences section.
 However, you can add a few details about the brands you collaborated with, the projects that you have provided for other businesses, and the marketing groups that you have worked with for a special project.

 - A number of references.
-Your marketing references play a vital role during your application.
+Your marketing references play a vital role in your application.
 You need to select people whom you are professionally related with and who also have prior experiences in the field of marketing.
-Using references that are known in the industry can help their recommendations to be more appealing, credible, and highly-usable.
+Using references that are known in the industry can help their recommendations to be more appealing, credible, and highly usable.